Celebrate the 4th on June 30 in Westborough

 Westborough – The Westborough Recreation Department will be hosting its annual July 4 Block Party on Friday, June 30 from 6-10 p.m.
 For this fun event, West Main Street is closed down to traffic and filled with delicious food, exciting games, pony and hay rides, music, a moon bounce, face painting, and much more.
 Sponsors for the event include Roche Bros., Westborough Athletic and Social Association, the Westborough Civic Club, Central One Federal Credit Union, and E.L Harvey & Sons.

-Posted by Community Advocate Staff on Jun 16 2017.
-Filed under Region, Westborough.
+Posted by Community Advocate Staff on Jun 22 2017.
+Filed under Byline Stories, This Just In, Westborough.
 You can follow any responses to this entry through the RSS 2.0.
 You can leave a response or trackback to this entry